 - Wearing ear plugs or headphones in noisy environments

 - Working in spaces with a closed door or high walls

 - Avoiding strongly scented products

 - Choosing foods that avoid aversions to textures, temperatures or spices

 - Visual supports for those who have difficulty processing spoken information

-- Autism feeding programs can address aversions to tastes and food textures, as well as under- and over-sensitivities that can hamper chewing and swallowing.
+- Learn how feeding therapy can address aversions to tastes and food textures, as well as under- and over-sensitivities that can hamper chewing and swallowing.

-- Speech therapy can include both sensitivity-reducing and sensory-stimulating activities that improve speech, swallowing and related muscle movements.
+- Learn how speech therapy can use sensitivity-reducing and sensory-stimulating activities to improve speech, swallowing and related muscle movements.

-- Cognitive behavioral therapy can help gradually increase tolerance to overwhelming sensory experiences.
+- Learn how cognitive behavioral therapy can help manage anxiety and gradually increase tolerance to overwhelming sensory experiences.